 For example: A 212h waiver is obtainable if someone:

-- Adjusted their status to lawful permanent resident (green card holder) while in the U.S.,
+- Adjusted his status to a lawful permanent resident (green card holder) while in the U.S.,

-- Became inadmissible to the U.S. due to conviction for an “inadmissible” crime,
+- Became inadmissible to the U.S. due to a conviction for an “inadmissible” crime,

 - Traveled out of the U.S., and